 Zeposia’s approval was based on data from the Phase 3 portion of the RADIANCE study and another Phase 3 trial called SUNBEAM.
-Pooled data from these trials showed that the treatment significantly slowed brain atrophy compared with Avonex (interferon beta-1a).
-It led to similarly low rates of disability progression.
+Pooled data from these trials showed that the treatment significantly slowed brain atrophy compared with Avonex (interferon beta-1a), an injectable medication from Biogen approved by the FDA for MS. It led to similarly low rates of disability progression.

 The Phase 3 portion of the RADIANCE study (NCT02047734) began in 2013 under a special protocol assessment with the FDA.
-It evaluated the efficacy, safety, and tolerability of two oral doses of ozanimod (0.5 mg and 1 mg) against weekly intramuscular (into the muscle) injections of Avonex or placebo in approximately 1,200 RRMS patients older than age 2.
+The trial evaluated the efficacy, safety, and tolerability of two oral doses of ozanimod (0.5 mg and 1 mg) against weekly intramuscular (into-the-muscle) injections of Avonex or a placebo in approximately 1,200 RRMS patients older than age 2.
 Both ozanimod doses met the study’s primary endpoint of lowering annualized relapse rates.

-Another Phase 3 trial (NCT02294058), called SUNBEAM, compared the safety and effectiveness of oral ozanimod (0.5 mg and 1 mg doses) with Avonex in 1,346 RRMS patients.
+Another Phase 3 trial (NCT02294058), called SUNBEAM, compared the safety and effectiveness of oral ozanimod (0.5 mg and 1 mg doses) to Avonex in 1,346 people with RRMS.
 Treatment with ozanimod, at either dose, produced both statistically significant and clinically meaningful improvements in patients compared with Avonex.
-People given ozanimod also showed significant and meaningful improvements in the trial’s secondary objectives at month 12, and again at month 24.
-Formal study results appeared in the journal The Lancet Neurology in November 2019.
+Individuals taking ozanimod also showed significant and meaningful improvements in the trial’s secondary objectives at month 12, and again at month 24.
+The formal study results appeared in the journal The Lancet Neurology in November 2019.

 Ongoing clinical trials

-A Phase 3 open-label trial (NCT04140305) called ENLIGHTEN is recruiting patients in multiple U.S. states and will soon include more states, as well as Puerto Rico.
-It aims to investigate changes in cognitive processing speed over a three-year period in an estimated 250 participants.
-Patients will receive 1 mg oral doses of ozanimod daily while being tested periodically using the symbol digital modalities test (SDMT) for changes in cognition.
-The estimated completion date of the study is October 2024.
+That trial is investigating changes in cognitive processing speed over a three-year period in an estimated 250 participants, ages 18-65.
+Individuals enrolled in the study will receive 1 mg oral doses of ozanimod daily.
+The researchers will test them periodically using the symbol digital modalities test (SDMT) for changes in cognition.
+The estimated completion date of the study is June 2025.

 Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.